STEPS TO RECEIVE FINANCIAL AID FOR THE SUMMER SESSIONS

 - Meet Satisfactory Academic Progress (SAP) requirements at the end of the spring semester.

-- If the student is graduating from LHU at the end of the summer sessions, he/she should submit a FAFSA for the upcoming year in addition to the current year’s.
-For the summer of 2019 a graduating LHU student should file both a 2018-2019 FAFSA and a 2019-2020 FAFSA.
+- If you are a student who is graduating from LHU at the end of the summer sessions, you should also submit a FAFSA for the upcoming year.
+For the summer of 2020, a graduating LHU student should file both a 2019-2020 FAFSA and a 2020-2021 FAFSA.

-- If additional financial assistance is needed for summer the student can apply for an additional loan (PLUS or Alternative).
+- If additional financial assistance is needed for summer, please consider a PLUS or Private Loan.

 SUMMER FINANCIAL AID AWARDS

-If a student qualifies for and is eligible for summer aid, an email notification will be sent to the LHU email account.
-Awarded aid can also be viewed in myHaven, under the “Financial Aid tab”, in “Financial Aid Awards”.
+If a student qualifies for and is eligible for any summer aid, a general email notification will be sent to the LHU email account.
+Awarded financial aid is viewable anytime of day in myHaven, under the “Financial Aid tab”, in “Financial Aid Awards”.

-Because summer aid program eligibility is based on the above criteria, the awarded financial aid has the potential to change if any of the above criteria change.
+Because summer aid program eligibility is based on specific criteria, the awarded financial aid has the potential to change if any of the criteria change- especially enrollment.
 Students are urged to promptly notify the Financial Aid Office of any registration changes made after summer aid eligibility has been reviewed.

 SATISFACTORY ACADEMIC PROGRESS AND SUMMER FINANCIAL AID